 Physiologically, myopia happens when the eyeball is elongated, making light rays entering the eye be focused in front of the retina causing blurred vision.
-Dr. Bates defined myopia to happen when the oblique eye muscles are too tight all the time, not allowing the recti muscles to lengthen to accommodate properly for distance vision.
+Dr. Bates defined myopia to happen when the oblique eye muscles are too tight all the time, not allowing the recti muscles to accommodate properly for distance vision.
 Dr. Bates also emphasized that these eye muscles are mostly involuntary muscles thus are controlled by your nervous system.
 Natural vision teachers heal myopia holistically by teaching people how to relieve their visual, mental and emotional strain, so their their visual system works harmoniously and effortlessly.

 - The main physical cause of myopia is from visual strain – staring, squinting, excessive reading or computer work, and other prolonged close work.
 Perhaps, that’s why many people develop myopia during their college or advanced degree program?